stripe/stripe-react-native/CONTRIBUTING.md

 - `feat`: new features, e.g. add new method to the module.
 - `refactor`: code refactor, e.g. migrate from class components to hooks.
 - `docs`: changes into documentation, e.g. add usage example for the module..
-- `test`: adding or updating tests, eg add integration tests using appium.
+- `test`: adding or updating tests, e.g. add integration tests using detox.
 - `chore`: tooling changes, e.g. change CI config.

 Our pre-commit hooks verify that your commit message matches this format when committing.

-### Linting
+### Linting and tests

 [ESLint](https://eslint.org/), [Prettier](https://prettier.io/), [TypeScript](https://www.typescriptlang.org/)